whu2015/whu-nju/README.md

 # whu-nju
-A repository managed by Wei Hu (http://ws.nju.edu.cn/~whu) from Nanjing University, including:
+An open repository managed by Wei Hu (http://ws.nju.edu.cn/~whu) from Nanjing University, including:
 + **Websites**
   - [2015] A bootstrapping approach to entity linkage on the semantic web
   - [2015] Link analysis of life science linked data